No Boats on Bannermere: Plot summary

-William Melbury and his younger sister Susan live with their mother (divorced - their father left and doesn't keep in contact or send any support) in grotty rented digs in post-war London.
+William (Bill) Melbury and his younger sister Susan live with their mother (divorced – their father left and doesn't keep in contact or send any support) in grotty rented digs in post-war London.
 His mother inherits a cottage from her second cousin; but only if she lives in it for five years.
 Cousin Fay disliked week-enders and wanted Beckfoot Cottage to be lived in.
 So they move from the south of England to the cottage in Bannermere, Upper Bannerdale.

 William and Susan transfer to schools at Winthwaite five miles away, a boy's grammar school and a county secondary school.
 Bill befriends Tim Darren and Sue befriends Penelope (Penny) Morchard at their respective schools.
 Bill finds that Cousin Fay also owns a rowboat and they row to the island of Brant Holm in the lake.
 But the owner of Bannermere Hall stops his tenant the farmer Mr Tyler leasing them the boathouse by the lake.
 Sir Alfred Askew only bought the property last year when he retired from India, but is determined to play the local squire, complete with monocle.

 They suspect Sir Alfred of something, go into his woods, and find that he has uncovered an ancient buried skeleton on the lakeside.
 There are actually five skeletons, possibly from the 9th century during the period of Viking raids, and Sir Alfred has not notified the police of the find.
 An inquest is held.
 Later when Bill sees an aerial photo of the lake, he sees shading indicating a burial on the island in the lake.
 They investigate, and uncover a buried skeleton, but are interrupted by Sir Alfred and his friend Matson an antique-dealer.
 There are also some silver dishes and flagons, probably the monastery treasure mentioned in an old chronicle of St Coloumbs Abbey in Yorkshire.
 At the inquest they are deemed treasure trove, as the skeleton was Christian and buried facing east with hands crossed on the breast (as proved by Tim's photo).
 As finders the four get three hundred pounds reward each.
 Sir Alfred claimed it could have been a heathen burial by Norsemen with the items buried publicly; as at Sutton Hoo the items would not be treasure trove but would belong to the landowner.
 Matson would have sold them for a high price in America.